ROCm/hipfort/README.md

 * **ROCm:** rocBLAS, rocSPARSE, rocFFT, rocRAND, **rocSOLVER**

-While the HIP interfaces and libraries allow to write portable code for both AMD and CUDA devices, the ROCm ones are only suitable for AMD devices.
+While the HIP interfaces and libraries allow to write portable code for both AMD and CUDA devices, the ROCm ones can only be used with AMD devices.

 The available interfaces depend on Fortran compiler that is used to compile the `hipfort` modules and libraries.
 As the interfaces make use of the `iso_c_binding` module, the minimum requirement is a Fortran compiler